espruino/EspruinoDocs/tasks/Internet.md

 * KEYWORDS: Internet,HTTP,Web,TCPIP,TCP/IP,TCP-IP,IP,TCP

-Internet support in Espruino is currently limited to the Raspberry Pi version, although it should hopefully be available soon using CC3000 WiFi.
+To use the internet in Espruino you need an internet connection.
+If you're using Espruino under Linux (for example Raspberry Pi or OpenWRT) then you're sorted and can use the examples below directly, otherwise you'll need a module to connect to the internet.
+Currently your only choice is the TI [[CC3000]], however hopefully this will change in the future.

 Basic internet functionality is handled using the Http class.

 Client
 ------